Happy-Myers/FEUP-LBAW/documents/eap.md

 | US45 | Check purchase history | High | As a Buyer, I want to be able to view my purchase history, so that I can check my past purchases. |
 | US46 | Delete a game review | High | As a Buyer, I want to be able to  delete a previous review I wrote about a game, so that other users can't read it. |

-<figcaption align= "center">Table: vertical prototype implemented user stories </figcaption>
+<figcaption>Table: vertical prototype implemented user stories </figcaption>

 #### 1.2.
 Implemented Web Resources